Parsakarami/GithubTool/README.md

 # 🔍 GithubTool
-This tool is an integration tool for the GitHub API with SonarCloud.
-The tool lets users search over GitHub repositories using different criteria.
+This tool serves as an integration tool connecting the GitHub API with SonarCloud.
+It empowers users to explore GitHub repositories through various criteria, providing a versatile means to search and analyze code repositories.

 # Screenshots
 The main page of the tool is shown in the following image.